Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Introduction and main results

 The proof of Theorem \ref{thm2.3b} is based on the perturbation technique using the Fefferman--Stein sharp functions developed in \cite{MR2550072, MR2304157, MR2435520} and in \cite{MR3758532, MR3949432, arXiv:1805.04143}.
 There are several additional difficulties.
 First, as we already mentioned, the localization technique typically used in the study of stationary Stokes systems \cite{MR3758532, MR3949432} is not applicable owing to the lack of regularity in the time variable for the Stokes system.
-Second, the structure of the system is nonlocal, and its complicated interaction with the boundary is not very well understood.
+Second, the structure of the system is nonlocal in view of the pressure term, and its complicated interaction with the boundary is not very well understood.
 Finally, the usual local energy estimates that are essential in perturbation methods are not known in the literature for the time-dependent Stokes system \eqref{eq7.41c}.
 To overcome these difficulties, we modify the ideas used in \cite{arXiv:1805.04143} and take the boundary conditions \eqref{bdr-cond} into account to derive boundary estimates for the solutions of the vorticity equations and divergence equations.
 Several new intermediate results on the solvability and regularity estimates for the Stokes system and the vorticity equations near the boundary are developed.
-These results are intrinsically interesting topics and could be useful for other applications.

 In the rest of this section, we briefly discuss a result on the solvability of the Stokes system with the Lions boundary conditions.
 The result is not only intrinsically interesting, but is also an essential ingredient that we develop to prove Theorem \ref{thm2.3b}.
 Consider the following Stokes system in the upper half-space: